-With the recent announcement of September 30th as a federal statutory holiday, some schools may provide Orange Shirt Day programming on days other than September 30th.
+September 30th is a federal statutory holiday.
+Schools may provide Orange Shirt Day programming on days other than September 30th.

 To allow for a robust day of authentic learning no matter when schools choose to honour the day, Alberta Regional Professional Development Consortium (ARPDC) are pleased to provide these pre-recorded events.